Air Purifiers: Ratings of Sources

 Our AssessmentThis short article discusses four air purifiers for combating springtime allergies, based on features and price.
 The Blueair 201, Bionaire BAP1250, IQAir HealthPro Plus and WindChaser Ionic Humidifying Air Washer AAT2003 are mentioned.
 Editors say the IQAir was tested "in a basement that had been collecting dust for 20 years," but no mention is made that the other three models were tested.

 Our AssessmentAchooAllergy.com, also dedicated to products for allergy sufferers, does not recommend air cleaners that emit ozone, such as the Ionic Breeze.
 Editors do test some of the units, although not as scientifically as ConsumerReports.org does; for example, the site's reviewer says the "IQAir air purifier can remove up to 100 times more allergens than traditional HEPA air purifiers."
 Editors name the top five air purifiers based on their assessments.

 Air Purifier Reviews

-Our AssessmentAlthough geared toward sales, this site also provides detailed information on popular air purifier brands, including some that aren't sold here.
-Blueair and IQAir are given a "premier" rating, with AllerAir and Austin Air rated as "very good."
-Various air-purifier technologies are discussed and HEPA units are recommended over UV, ion-generating, ozone-generating and electrostatic units.
+Our AssessmentAlthough geared toward sales, this site also provides detailed information on popular air-purifier brands, including some that aren't sold here.
+Alen and IQAir are given a Premier rating, with AllerAir and Austin Air rated as Very Good.
+Various air-purifier technologies are discussed; HEPA units are recommended over UV, ion-generating, ozone-generating and electrostatic units.
 While we take the ratings with a grain of salt, the general information is helpful.